getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset github-global-add-repo.png %}]({% asset github-global-add-repo.png @path %})

 GitHub should now be enabled for all projects under your Sentry organization.
-Note that you can only have one GitHub organization integrated with one Sentry organization, but you can have multiple GitHub organizations connect with one Sentry organization.
+Note that you can connect multiple GitHub organizations to one Sentry organization, but a single GitHub organization cannot be connected to multiple Sentry organizations.

 #### Commit Tracking